Walsh Street police shootings: Background

-On the night of 18 June 1985, two officers, Constable Peter Steele, 26, and his partner, Sergeant Brian Stooke, 40, were sitting in an unmarked patrol car outside of a warehouse in Cheltenham where a burglary had occurred days earlier.
-At 12:03am on 19 June, they spotted a yellow Ford Cortina circling the street several times outside the warehouse.
-Thinking it was a burglar, Sergeant Stooke and Constable Steele followed the vehicle and pulled it over and begun to conduct an inspection of the vehicle.
-A check revealed that the vehicle was registered to a man named Max Clark.
-As the officers were conducting the inspection, the driver got out of the vehicle and produced a firearm and had shot both officers, wounding them.
-Constable Steele received a wound to his hand, while Sergeant Stooke was hit four times, one which severed his spinal cord.
-The gunman then got back in the vehicle and fled from the scene.
-The gunman then drove to his home where he grabbed more firearms and ammunition before leaving his home in a second vehicle, a green Ford Fairlane.
-At 3 am, three hours after shooting Stooke and Steele, the gunman's Fairlane was spotted by a patrol car in Oakleigh, operated by Sergeant Ray Kirkwood and Constable Graeme Sayce, resulting in a high-speed chase.
-At speeds of 180 km/h, the Fairlane's engine blew, rendering the vehicle inoperable.
-The gunman then took off on foot with Sergeant Kirkwood and Constable Sayce in pursuit.
-Cornered, the gunman then produced two firearms and opened fire on Kirkwood and Sayce.
-In the volley of shots fired by the gunman, two went through the patrol car's windshield, hitting and wounding Sergeant Kirkwood.
+On the night of 18 June 1985, Constable Peter Steele and Sergeant Brian Stooke were sitting in an unmarked patrol car outside of a warehouse in Cheltenham where a burglary had occurred days earlier.
+At 12:03 am on 19 June, they spotted a yellow Ford Cortina circling the street several times outside the warehouse.
+Thinking it was a burglar, Steele and Stooke followed the vehicle and pulled it over to conduct an inspection.
+The vehicle was registered to a man named Max Clark.
+As the officers were conducting the inspection, the driver got out of the vehicle, produced a firearm, and shot both officers before fleeing the scene.
+Constable Steele received a wound to his hand, while Sergeant Stooke was hit four times, one of which severed his spinal cord.

+The gunman then drove to his home, where he grabbed more firearms and ammunition before leaving his home in a second vehicle, a green Ford Fairlane.
+At 3:00 am, nearly three hours after the Cheltenham shooting, the Fairlane was spotted by Sergeant Ray Kirkwood and Constable Graeme Sayce, who were in a patrol car, in Oakleigh.
+In the subsequent car chase, the Fairlane's engine blew, rendering the vehicle inoperable.
+The gunman took off on foot with Kirkwood and Sayce in pursuit.
+Cornered, he then produced two firearms and opened fire on the two officers.
+Two bullets went through the patrol car's windshield and wounded Sergeant Kirkwood.
+Thirty minutes later, the gunman shot police dog handler Senior Constable Gary Morrell, who was saved from injury by his police-issued ballistic vest.

-Thirty minutes later, the gunman shot police dog handler, Senior Constable Gary Morrell, only to be saved by his police-issued ballistic vest.
-Further police checks revealed that the gunman, Max Clark's real name, Pavel Vasilof Marinof.
-Born 20 September 1946 in Bulgaria, Marinof had previously served in the Bulgarian Army.
-In 1967, Marinof deserted from his army unit and fled to Turkey.
-In 1969, Marinof immigrated to Australia, settling in the South Clayton area.
-In 1975, Marinof became a naturalized citizen and changed his name to Max Clark.
-In a raid on Marinof's home, police recovered firearms, several rounds of ammunition along with several items, including petty cash stolen by Marinof in the months prior to the shootings.
-As Marinof had ties to the Eastern European community, police begun their manhunt in the suburb of Noble Park, known for Melbourne's large Eastern European population, including migrants from Yugoslavia and Macedonia.
+Further police checks revealed that the gunman's real name was Pavel Vasilof Marinof (born 20 September 1946), a Bulgarian immigrant from South Clayton who had changed his name to Max Clark in 1975, the same year he became a naturalized Australian citizen.
+In a raid on Marinof's home, police recovered firearms, several rounds of ammunition, and several items which included petty cash stolen by Marinof in the months prior to the shootings.
+As Marinof had ties to the local Eastern European community, police begun their manhunt in the suburb of Noble Park, known for Melbourne's large Eastern European population, including migrants from Yugoslavia and Macedonia.
 As the tactics used in the manhunt for Marinof was causing concerns and attracting criticism from the Eastern European community, the manhunt team included Detective Sergeant John "Kappa" Kapetanovski, who was a fluent speaker in both Macedonian and Yugoslav languages, to establish a public trust between police and the Eastern European community.